 Private trappers contract with landowners to trap their wild boar and remove them from their land.
 They bring the boar to us, and if they pass inspection from the agriculture department we purchase them.
 Then we follow a fully inspected meat processing program to make Charlie’s Wild Boar Smoked Sausage.
 We mix the pork with salt and our special recipe of seasonings and stuff them in natural casings.
 We use a real wood-fired smokehouse with water oak firewood to impart a natural smoky flavor.
 We pack the sausage in convenient packs, and ship them to a grocery store near you.
 With every pack you buy we donate 5% of profits back to longleaf pine forest conservation.

 We are working to set up programs with groups like The Longleaf Alliance to conserve this endangered habitat and help restore nature’s bounty.
-Climate change is a challenge for all our ecosystems, but longleaf forests have been here for 25M years.
-We want to be sure they are still here for our kids when we pass on.
+We want to be sure these forests are here for our grandchildren.